WM Capture 10

 is not recorded in this mode.

-Keep Alive: use this option to prevent computer to go to Sleep
+Keep Alive: use this option to prevent

-or prevent screen savers opening while recording.
+computer to go to Sleep or prevent screen savers opening while recording.

-Setup video detect mode/Setup Windows theme:
+video detect mode/Setup Windows theme: Use this option to setup the

-Use this option to setup the desktop theme for Windows 7 computers (use
+desktop theme for Windows 7 computers (use Windows Basic theme to increase

-Windows Basic theme to increase the performance of your computer).
-Not
+the performance of your computer).
+Not available on Windows 8/11.

-Video Codecs installed on your computer: you can select a
+installed on your computer: you can select a previously installed codec on your computer

+(not installed by WM Capture).
 Some of these codecs may not work.

-Browser selection for Background mode: select a browser or a
+selection for Background mode: select a browser or a program that opens when you

-program that opens when you click the Browse button in Background mode.
-If
+click the Browse button in Background mode.
+If no browser was selected a

-no browser was selected a Windows Explorer page opens.
+Windows Explorer page opens.

 Miscellaneous

-Install Microsoft redistributable: install Microsoft Visual C++
+Install Microsoft redistributable: install Microsoft Visual C++ redistributable

-redistributable 2005, 2010 or 2013.
-2005 if video capture cannot be setup,
+2005, 2010 or 2013.
+2005 if video capture cannot be setup, 2010, 2013 if

-2010, 2013 if Virtual Audio driver cannot be installed.
+Virtual Audio driver cannot be installed.

 Run diagnostics (Log File): use this option to reinstall Windows DirectX components